leaflabs/libmaple/docs/source/maple-quickstart.rst

 You should see some text and a progress bar flash by in the status window of the IDE, then some blinky patterns on the Maple, and then a constant blinking on and off.
+Congratulations!
+You've successfully uploaded your first program to the Maple.

-Go ahead and modify the file a little bit: if you change the 'delay(1000);' numbers to a different value the speed of the blink will change.
-The value is a time in milliseconds to pause before continuing with the program, so by default the LED will be on for 1 second, then off for 1 second, etc.  Any time you make any changes, go through the same Verify and Upload process to upload the new version of your program to your Maple.
+Next, go ahead and modify the file a little bit.
+If you change the ``delay(1000);`` lines to a different value, the speed of the blink will change.
+The value is a time in milliseconds to pause before continuing with the program, so by default, the LED will be on for 1 second, then off for 1 second, etc.  Any time you make any changes, go through the same Verify and Upload process to upload the new version of your program to your Maple.